-The NMR Facility is open for Phase 3.
+The NMR Facility is open for NMR-staff operated service work only.
 Read the guidelines below.

 Please follow all new guidelines outlined in the COVID 19 – Phase 3 operations document.
 Users should also review the Chemistry Department’s Guidelines for working in the building.
 Additional information about COVID-19 compiled by the department can be found here.